 According to the CDC, nearly half of all people will experience symptoms of osteoarthritis at some point in their lives.

 That’s why it’s important to know the symptoms of knee osteoarthritis:

-- Knee pain that appears or gets worse when strain is put on the joint
+- Pain that appears or gets worse when strain is put on the joint

 - Pain in just one knee

-- Knee stiffness, especially after a period of inactivity
+- Stiffness, especially after a period of inactivity

 - A knee that locks or gives out